 Allergy to fruits and vegetables are the most common food allergies reported by adults and typically develop later in life.
-This type of allergy is called Oral Allergy Syndrome (OAS) or Pollen-Food Allergy Syndrome (PFAS).
-The reaction occurs because the proteins in some fruits and vegetables are similar to the proteins in pollen.
+This is called Oral Allergy Syndrome (OAS) or Pollen-Food Allergy Syndrome (PFAS)—a reaction that occurs because the proteins in some fruits and vegetables are similar to the proteins in pollen.

 In most cases of OAS, symptoms only develop when eating the raw, uncooked food.
-The most common signs and symptoms are itching, tingling, redness, blisters, and swelling of the lips, mouth, or throat.
+The most common symptoms are itching, tingling, redness, blisters, and swelling of the lips, mouth, or throat.

 When It Comes to Food Allergy Safety, It’s a Matter of FAACT!